 How Geothermal Heating and Cooling Works

-Unlike conventional HVAC systems that rely on outside air, geothermal systems use stable temperatures underground to maintain comfort in your home.
+Unlike conventional HVAC systems, which rely on outside air, geothermal systems utilize stable underground temperatures to maintain comfort in your home.
 A few feet below the surface, the ground remains at a consistent temperature year-round—cooler than summer air and warmer than winter air.

 A geothermal heat pump takes advantage of this stable underground temperature using a series of buried pipes called a loop system.
 Inside the loop, a special fluid circulates, absorbing heat from the earth and transferring it indoors during the winter.
 In the summer, the system reverses, removing heat from your home and sending it underground, keeping your space cool.